cjwfuller/quantum-circuits/README.md

 - A User Interface (command-line or graphical)
 - Preloaded quantum circuits

 The circuit model of quantum computation <i>looks</i> a little like a logic gate circuit but with quantum gates.
-However, quantum superposition, measurement and the quantum register make things very different.
+However, quantum superposition, measurement and the quantum register make things very different!